Clustering of multivariate tail dependence using conditional methods: Methodology

 \subsection{Clustering of multivariate extremes}

-We perform clustering on the dissimilarity matrices $M^{(i)}$, $i = 1, \ldots, d$, or on the aggregated matrix $M$, defined in Equations~\eqref{eq:distance_matrix} and \eqref{eq:aggregate_matrix}, respectively.
-As in \citet{Bernard2013} and \citet{Vignotto2021}, we use the Partitioning Around Medoids (PAM) algorithm, which is a variant of the popular k-medoids algorithm of \citet{Kaufman1987}.
-For each cluster $c = 1, \ldots, k$, $\kappa_c \in \{1, \ldots, D\}$ denotes its medoid index, and $\mathcal{C}_c \subseteq \{1, \ldots, D\}$ the set of site indices assigned to cluster $c$; the medoid site is the location with index $\kappa_c$.
-For the dissimilarity matrix $M^{(i)}$, a brief description of the algorithm is as follows:
+We describe the application of the Partitioning Around Medoids (PAM) algorithm to a generic dissimilarity matrix $M$, which may correspond either to $M^{(i)}$ for a fixed conditioning variable $i$, or to the aggregated matrix $M = \frac{1}{d}\sum_{i=1}^d M^{(i)}$, as defined in Equations~\eqref{eq:distance_matrix} and \eqref{eq:aggregate_matrix}, respectively.
+As in \citet{Bernard2013} and \citet{Vignotto2021}, we use the PAM algorithm, which is a variant of the popular k-medoids algorithm of \citet{Kaufman1987}.
+For cluster label $c = 1, \ldots, k$, $\kappa_c \in \{1, \ldots, D\}$ denotes its medoid index, and $\mathcal{C}_c \subseteq \{1, \ldots, D\}$ the set of site indices assigned to cluster $c$; the medoid site is the location with index $\kappa_c$.